SAP/cloud-sdk/STYLEGUIDE.md

 ### Lowercase

-Only use lowercase letters only in our slugs, otherwise we could create duplicate content by mixing uppercase and lowercase letters.
+Use lowercase letters in slugs.

 For example, the following would be a slug for our an FAQ page:
 ❌